psycopg/psycopg/docs/api/cursors.rst

     .. automethod:: fetchall
     .. automethod:: nextset
     .. automethod:: scroll

     .. attribute:: pgresult
         :type: Optional[psycopg.pq.PGresult]

         The result returned by the last query and currently exposed by the cursor, if available, else `!None`.

+        It can be used to obtain low level info about the last query result and to access to features not currently wrapped by Psycopg.

     .. rubric:: Information about the data